levmichael/saphon/README.md

 * `tone`: Boolean indicating presence of tone (true) or not (false).

-Three fields contain lists of mappings (dicts):
+Five fields contain lists of mappings (dicts):

 The first two of these fields contains a list of simple dicts in which all dict values are scalar.